suusan2go/protoeasy-go/README.md

 * You have gRPC working on your mac, but linux is a mess.
 * You use [Mosh](https://mosh.mit.edu/) and proto3, but since Mosh is still on proto2, you're in trouble.
 * You're sick of resolving all relative paths to absolute paths or vice versa for `-I`.
+* You really don't like having to edit a Makefile or script every time you add a protocol buffer file or package.
 * You never can figure out a good scheme for a large amount of protocol buffers files and how to do imports properly.
 * You think this protobuf thing is really cool, but are sick of maintaining large bash scripts or Makefile directives to use protoc, and are sick of having to get everything installed on your development machine, and you know there must